rebelsky/csc207c/_readings/arrays.md

 In the second set of instructions, you should fill in the array with a for loop.

-### Check 2: Designing expandable arrays (‡)
+### Check 2: Designing dynamic arrays (‡)

-Let's suppose that Java lacked a special syntax for arrays and we were designing our own expandable arrays of strings.
+Let's suppose that Java lacked a special syntax for arrays and we were designing our own dynamic arrays of strings, arrays in which the client need not indicate the size in advance.
 What basic set of methods would you provide?
 Please include parameter types and short (one-sentence) descriptions.
 For example,

 ```java
 void set(int index, String str); // Set the value at the given index to `str`.